skypjack/entt/docs/md/graph.md

 }
 ```

-To be fair, both `insert` and` erase` are idempotent functions which have no
+Both `insert` and` erase` are idempotent functions which have no effect if the
-effect if the element already exists or has already been deleted.<br/>
+element already exists or has already been deleted.<br/>
 The first one returns an `std::pair` containing the iterator to the element and
 a boolean value indicating whether the element has been inserted or was already
 present.
 The second one instead returns the number of deleted elements (0 or 1).